pretix/pretix/doc/development/implementation/settings.rst

 ================

 pretix is highly configurable and therefore needs to store a lot of per-event and per-organizer settings.
+For this purpose, we use `django-hierarkey`_ which started out as part of pretix and then got refactored into its own library.
+It has a comprehensive `documentation`_ which you should read if you work with settings in pretix.

-Those settings are stored in the database and accessed through a ``SettingsProxy`` instance.
+The settings are stored in the database and accessed through a ``HierarkeyProxy`` instance.
 You can obtain such an instance from any event or organizer model instance by just accessing ``event.settings`` or ``organizer.settings``, respectively.